robertluo/fun-map/README.md

  ;;halt :a
 ```

-`Haltable` protocol can be extended to your type of component, or you can implements `java.io.Closeable` interface to indicate it is a life cycle component.
+`Haltable` protocol can be extended to your type of component, or you can implement `java.io.Closeable` interface to indicate it is a life cycle component.

 ## License